oracle-livelabs/oci/oci-pulumi-self-service/livelabs/ocw24-livelabs/02-deploy-infra/deploy-infra.md

     For more information, please visit the project page: https://www.pulumi.com/docs/
     ```

-## Create a Python virtual environment and install the Pulumi OCI provider
+## Task 2: Create a Python virtual environment and install the Pulumi OCI provider

 1. Create a new Python virtual environment with Python 3.10